Plastic Pallets vs. Wood Pallets: Differences, Advantages and Disadvantages

-It’s fair to say that pallets move the world.
-They are an essential part of the modern supply chain.
-We use pallets for storage and transportation.
-Plastic pallets can double as product displays in the stores.
+It’s fair to say that pallets move the world as they are an essential part of the modern supply chain.
+We use pallets for storage and transportation, and as product displays in the stores.
 Typically, pallets are made of wood or plastic, with the large majority still made of wood.
-Both materials have advantages and disadvantages.
-This infographic will help you to understand the differences and make an informed decision when purchasing pallets for your business.
+Both materials have advantages and disadvantages and this infographic will help you to understand the differences and make an informed decision when purchasing pallets for your business. 🙂

 Plastic Pallets are typically used in transporting fresh and frozen foods and pharmaceutical or other products with strict hygienic requirements.
 Plastic pallets aren’t porous and are easy to clean, wash or sterilize.